Garden sign crate entry table on a wall

 With lots of room for shoes, coats, storage and now an entry writing station, this job is now complete!

-Fusion Mineral Paint is a 100% VOC free, acrylic based paint that has a built in primer and topcoat, and generally requires very little prep.
+Fusion Mineral Paint is an acrylic based paint that has a built in primer and topcoat, and generally requires very little prep.
 The coverage is amazing, and application smooth as butter.

 Find a Fusion merchant near you for paint and these stencils HERE.